harutekku/Various-Markdown-Notes/x86/x86asm.md

 # Chapter IV

 ## Indirect addressing
-- General purpose registers can be used as "pointers", i.e they can be dereferenced with `[]` operator
+- General purpose registers can be used as "pointers", i.e. they can be dereferenced with `[]` operator

 ## Subprograms
 - A subprogram is an independent, _reusable_ unit of code than can be used from different parts of the program